SiftLogic/erlcsv/README.md

 `get_continuation_state(State) -> function_state()`

 > This function returns the last continuation state.
-This is needed
+For example,
-> for instance when the continuation state is a
+> when the continuation state is a
-> [cowboy](https://github.com/extend/cowboy) Req.
-The newest version
+> [cowboy](https://github.com/extend/cowboy) Req, the latest version
 > of the Req is needed for sending a response back to the requestor.

 >Types: